alexandreruban/rubycube/_posts/2020-10-10-simple-design-simple-css.md

     -webkit-overflow-scrolling: touch;
   }

-  /* Creates the white backdrop when the navbar is opened */ .header__links::after {
+  /* Creates the white backdrop when the navigation bar is opened */ .header__links::after {
     transition: opacity 0.15s ease-in-out;
     content: '';